viveknarula1980/healthcare-blockchain/README.md

 9. Metamask (Optional):
 .Installation: Install Metamask
 .Metamask is a browser extension wallet that allows you to interact with the Ethereum network.
-You can use it for deploying contracts to live networks or testnets like Rinkeby.
+You can use it for deploying contracts to live networks or testnets like Rinkeby

 11. Infura (Optional, for deploying to testnet or mainnet):
 .Sign up: Create an account on Infura